SevenShepherd/SevenShepherd.github.io/about.markdown

 |:-:|:-:|
 |Paraphrase<br>"In-Other-Words"|Not Recommended|

-This ministry does not recommend a Bible of the paraphrase translation type.
+This ministry does not recommend a Bible of the paraphrase type.
 We would instead direct you to dynamic equivalence.
+Paraphrases are NOT translations.

 <span style="font-style:Italic;font-size:32px;">Advanced Study Material</span>